amrtechguy/My-Clinic/README.md

 - `Operating system`: Windows 10, 64-bit.

 ## You can improve it
-You can use the source code as you like.
+You can make it better.
 If you have any suggestions or ideas for improving the project, don't hesitate to share them with us.